ImYazeed/Virtual-Tourist/README.md

 ## Installation
 Go to the following repository: [Virtual-Tourist](https://github.com/ImYazeed/Virtual-Tourist) Then clone or download the project.
-If you chose to download the project extract the Zip file and open the Virtual-Tourist.xcworkspace file inside the Movie folder with xCode.
+If you chose to download the project extract the Zip file and open the Virtual-Tourist.xcworkspace file inside the Virtual-Tourist folder with xCode.

 ### You can build the application on your device by